cvilla714/restaurant-page/README.md

 > `git clone git@github.com:cvilla714/restaurant-page.git`
 > then please run this command to install all of the depencies for the app to run ` npm install`

+### Usage

+> In order to run the app once you have already installed it please run this comman in your terminal
+> `npm run watch`
+> then click on the index.html and open it with liver server
+> this will open a new browser with the app ready to use.

 ## Authors

 👤 **Cosmel Vilalobos**